IBM/universal-connectors/filter-plugin/logstash-filter-capella-guardium/README.md

 For each audit log export job, when the export is ready, the download_id field gives a URL that you can use to download the exported audit log.

-## Limitations

-* No more than three historical export requests are permitted in a 24-hour period.

 ## Configuring the Capella filter in Guardium

 The Guardium universal connector is the Guardium entry point for native audit/data_access logs.
 The Guardium universal